timescale/docs/self-hosted/install/installation-macos.md

 </Procedure>

-When you have PostgreSQL and TimescaleDB installed, you can connect to it from your local system using the `psql` command-line utility.
+When you have PostgreSQL and Timescale installed, you can connect to it from your local system using the `psql` command-line utility.

 <Homebrew />

-## Install self-hosted TimescaleDB using MacPorts
+## Install self-hosted Timescale using MacPorts

-You can use MacPorts to install TimescaleDB on macOS-based systems.
+You can use MacPorts to install Timescale on macOS-based systems.

 <Procedure>

-### Installing self-hosted TimescaleDB using MacPorts
+### Installing self-hosted Timescale using MacPorts

 1. Install MacPorts by downloading and running the package installer.
     For more information about MacPorts, including installation instructions, see the [MacPorts documentation][macports].
-1. Install TimescaleDB:
+1. Install Timescale:

     ```bash
     sudo port install timescaledb